 - Advanced course work in the above areas or special topics such as phonetics, grammar or linguistics (with advisement)

 Candidates who do not possess a bachelor’s degree in a foreign language and are native speakers or skilled and proficient in languages other than English may demonstrate their knowledge in an alternative manner.
-Candidates can earn a maximum of 24 semester hours of credit toward the content core by passing both the oral (OPI) and written (WPT) proficiency portions of the American Council on the Teaching of Foreign Languages (ACTFL) examination.
+Candidates can earn a maximum of 30 semester hours of credit toward the content core by passing both the oral (OPI) and written (WPT) proficiency portions of the American Council on the Teaching of Foreign Languages (ACTFL) examination.
 To pass these two examinations, candidates must be placed in Advanced High or Superior in both the OPI* and the WPT*.
-As stated in the summary of the American Council on Education (ACE) for Official ACTFL Ratings, the levels Advanced High or Superior in OPI and WPT are worth the equivalent of 12 semester hours each.
+As stated in the summary of the American Council on Education (ACE) for Official ACTFL Ratings, the levels Advanced High or Superior in OPI and WPT are worth the equivalent of 14 semester hours each.
 Please note that these two exams are proctored on campus by a program director in the content area.

 - Culture/Civilization – minimum 2-3 s.h.